 What Else Can I Do To Help Myself?

 Some of the measures you can take include:

 - Establish a support network and try to spend more time with your family and friend or fellow mums to chat and have a laugh.

-- Do not turn away any help offered to you even if it is in the form of assistance by your best friend or mother in dusting or cleaning up the house.
+- Do not turn away any help offered to you, even if it is in the form of assistance by your best friend or mother to dust or clean up the house.
 It could also be your sister offering to walk your newborn around the neighborhood.

 - Try to be active.
 Go for a run or swimming.
-Exercising is a natural way of overcoming stress, anxiety, and depression thus a means of protecting and nurturing your mental health.
+Exercising is a natural way of overcoming stress, anxiety, and depression, protecting and nurturing your mental health.

 - Register with NCT for the baby massage class or be an active member of the local children’s center.